Amazon River Dolphin (Pink Dolphin)

 • Not one, but three species?: Scientists are currently divided on whether the Amazon river dolphin is actually one, two, or three different species.
 To see more about this ongoing debate, read our ‘species’ section below!

-• Different bodies than ocean dolphins: Unlike ocean dwelling dolphins, river dolphins have a hump instead of a dorsal fin.
+• Different bodies than ocean dolphins: Unlike ocean dwelling dolphins, pink dolphins have a hump instead of a dorsal fin.

 The animal’s common name comes from where it often makes its home and its skin color.
 The name boto is the one used by the natives.
 It is also a popular character in South American mythology.
-In legends, the animals have amazing musical skills and are seductive.
+In legends, pink dolphins have amazing musical skills and are seductive.
 They also love parties.
 Some myths claim that the dolphins can shapeshift into human form and have magical abilities.

 There is considerable debate within the scientific community as to whether the Amazon river dolphin is actually one, two, or potentially even three different species.

-In 2014, scientists in Brazil published research in journal Plot One that river dolphins in the Araguaia river were a unique species, the Araguaian river dolphin.
-Also, there has been considerable debate whether river dolphins living in Bolivia are a unique species.
+In 2014, scientists in Brazil published research in the journal Plot One sayiing that river dolphins in the Araguaia river were a unique species: the Araguaian river dolphin (I. araguaiaensis).
+Also, there has been considerable debate as to whether river dolphins living in Bolivia are a unique species.

-As of 2020, the IUCN recognizes three subspecies: the Amazon river dolphin, the Bolivian river dolphin, and the Orinoco river dolphin.
+As of 2020, the IUCN recognizes three subspecies: the Amazon river dolphin (I. g. geoffrensis), the Bolivian river dolphin (I. g. boliviensis), and the Orinoco river dolphin (I. g. humboldtiana).

 The pink river dolphin features that distinctive dolphin smile.
 They have rounded foreheads and long, slender beaks.